How Long Does a Pool Drain and Refill Take? (Honest Timelines for Fresno Homeowners)

 Fresno water cost consideration

 At Fresno's residential water rates, refilling a 20,000-gallon pool will cost approximately $100 to $200 in water charges depending on your rate tier and time of year.
 This is worth factoring into your decision-making.
-A partial drain and refill (replacing 30 to 50 percent of the water rather than all of it) costs proportionally less and can be an effective approach when calcium hardness is elevated but not severely so.
+A partial drain and refill (replacing 30 to 50 percent of the water rather than all of it) costs proportionally less and can be an effective approach when calcium hardness or CYA is elevated but not severely so.

 The waterline tile problem during refill